ccmothes/ges_health_study_app/README.md

 We included 13 indicators of the physical, chemical, and built environments, including measures of food access, street temperature and noise, tree equity, and criteria air pollutants.
-Sources for these data include the City and County of Denver, the Colorado Department of Revenue,4 Denver Department of Transportation, the US Department of Transportation, American Forests, the US Census Bureau, and the US Environmental Protection Agency.
+Sources for these data include the City and County of Denver, the Colorado Department of Revenue, Denver Department of Transportation, the US Department of Transportation, American Forests, the US Census Bureau, and the US Environmental Protection Agency.